katstasaph/tsj/README.md

 - Notification to writers that a post has closed while they are editing/composing a blurb (requires server sent events, probably)
 - Blurb backup system
 - Make the frontend actually look nice, including on mobile. in particular, the wad o' links at the top - convert to tabs
-- Automatically generate HTML for Tumblr and Cohost and any other social media platforms we may want to utilize
+- Automatically generate HTML for Tumblr and Cohost (requires separate page/modal/dropdown to choose and order blurbs to highlight) and any other social media platforms we may want to utilize
-- Inline edit field for review editing?
+- Automatically post to social media at specified times
 - "Edit all the blurbs together before posting" (did anyone ever use this)
 - Recreate the writer stats page (editors and up)
 - Editor-only announcement field (to coordinate in blurber with future editors), either on index or associated w/ songs